Emmotes/ic_spoilers/docs/voronika.md

     "id": 2094,
     "flavour_text": "",
     "description": {
-        "desc": "For the third Quest for the Crown goal, Calculating Guidances' key allies must kill 2,500 enemies.
+        "desc": "For the third Quest for the Crown goal, Calculating Guidances' key allies must defeat 2,500 enemies.
 The key allies for Calculating Guidances now also include Champions who have the Evil alignment."
     },
     "effect_keys": [
         {